sovaai/chatKit-lib/README.md

 | [Rate](https://github.com/sovaai/chatKit-lib/blob/master/docs/components/rate.md "Read about rate")         | component of rate the message                       |
 | [Sender](https://github.com/sovaai/chatKit-lib/blob/master/docs/components/sender.md "Read about sender")   | message input and sending component                 |

+Each component accepts props from `ckStore` with value "true" or "false" denoting whether the component should cling information from the base `ckStore` or not.

 ## ckStore<a name="3"></a>